azsk/DevOpsKit/Contributing.md

 ### Reporting Issues
 Have you identified a reproducible bug in Secure DevOps Kit?
 We want to hear about it!
 Here's how you can make reporting your issue as effective as possible.
 #### Look for an existing issue
-Before creating a new issue, search in [issues](https://github.com/azsk/DevOpsKit/issues) to see if the issue already been created.
+Before creating a new issue, search in [issues](https://github.com/azsk/DevOpsKit/issues) to see if the issue has already been created.
 Be sure to scan through the [most popular]() feature requests.
 If you find your issue already exists, make relevant comments and mention if something is still missing there.
 #### Write good bug reports
 Writing a good issue will help others including reviewers to have better understanding of the issue, for example giving an appropriate  issue title may help others facing similar issue to find and comment on it.
-We have created an [issue template] to make sure that important piece of information are not missed while creating an issue:
+We have created an [issue template] to make sure that important pieces of information are not missed while creating an issue:
 ##### Best practices
 * File a single issue per problem.
-Do not add multiple bugs under same issue as the bugs may look similar but their root cause might be different
+Do not add multiple bugs under same issue as the bugs may look similar but their root cause might be different.
-* Always try to specify the AzSK version for which you faced the issue.
+* Always specify the AzSK version for which you faced the issue.
-* Steps to reproduce the issue like the commands you ran, parameters you passed when you encountered this issue
+* Steps to reproduce the issue like the commands you ran, parameters you passed when you encountered this issue.
-* Modules that were present in the powershell session while you ran the command
+* Modules that were present in the powershell session while you ran the command.
-* Output
+* Output.

 ### Contributing to code